ubuntu/WSL/e2e/README.md

 Two key components to allow that happening are materialized in the form of Go packages:

-- `test-runner` is the high level testing code, where we invoke the distro launcher with certain command line parameters and asserts that the registered instance fulfills our expectations.
+- `launchertester` is the high level testing code, where we invoke the distro launcher with certain command line parameters and asserts that the registered instance fulfills our expectations.
 - `ui-driver` is a replacement for the `ubuntu_wsl_setup` Flutter binary, invoked by the distro launcher as if it was the OOBE GUI itself and responsible for translating the distro launcher's intention into a suitable `flutter test` command able to run the GUI in an automated way.

 This testing infrastructure requires the OOBE to be a single Windows application.
 Currently only Ubuntu-Preview supports it, but soon we expect to port that feature to 22.04 as well.